• Skip to primary navigation

 Saima Zaidi

 Paneer Jalfrezi is a colorful vegetarian stir fry made with cottage cheese, onions, tomatoes, green peppers, and powdered spices.
-It is a simple and healthy vegetarian recipe that's quite popular with paneer lovers everywhere.
+It is a simple vegetarian recipe that's quite popular with paneer lovers everywhere.
 Ready and on the table in 20 minutes!

-4.67 from 3 votes
+4.50 from 2 votes

 Print Recipe Pin Recipe

-Prep Time 12 mins
+Prep Time 12 minutes mins

-Cook Time 10 mins
+Cook Time 10 minutes mins

-Total Time 22 mins
+Total Time 22 minutes mins

 Course Vegetarian